errolgh/hacker-news-search/README.md

 ## User Stories and Case Study
 ### Deliverables:
-A user launches the application and the top stories from the Hacker News Algolia API renders.
+A user launches the application and the top stories from the Hacker News Algolia API render.

 A user's search history is stored in a state object.